radiosilence/Ham/README.md

 ham
 ===

-PHP Microframework for use with Doctrine.
-Basically just a router, in all fairness.
-But it's a nice router!
+PHP Microframework for use with whatever you like.
+Basically just a fast router with nice syntax, and a cache singleton.

-Inspired by Flask.
+Inspired entirely by Flask.

 Hello World